 You’ll learn easy-to-digest mindfulness tips that fit into already-packed schedules.
 And you’ll see how you really can be both a busy chick and a mindful one at the same time.

 - 2017 New England Book Festival: Best “How To” book

-- 2018 Independent Publisher IPPY Awards: Bronze medal, Self Help
+- 2018 Independent Publisher (IPPY) Award: Bronze medal

-- 2018 Indie Reader IRDA Awards: Best First Book, Non-Fiction
+- 2018 Indie Reader IRDA Award: Best First Book, Non-Fiction

-“This is a MUST read for anyone who is longing to love food, cooking, shopping and eating again…pure inspiration that captivates the reader as it blends evidence-based research with an easy to understand how-to approach to being mindful.”
+“This is a MUST read …pure inspiration that captivates the reader as it blends evidence-based research with an easy to understand how-to approach to being mindful.”